Ninon Abena

-Therese Ninon Abena (born 5 September 1994), known as Ninon Abena, is a Cameroonian footballer who plays as a midfielder for ACF Torino and the Cameroon women's national team.
+Therese Ninon Abena (born 5 September 1994), known as Ninon Abena, is a Cameroonian footballer who plays as a midfielder for the Cameroon women's national team.

 Domestic career

 Abena played for Cameroon top division team Louves Minproff, before signing for Italian Serie C club ACF Torino in November 2019.
 She signed a one-year contract.
 She missed a Cameroon qualification game for the 2020 Summer Olympics in order to finalise her club deal.

 International career

 Abena was part of the Cameroon squad at the 2015 FIFA Women's World Cup.
 At the time of the squad announcement, she had made 3 appearances.
 She didn't make an appearance at the tournament.
 She played in the final of the 2015 African Games, which Cameroon lost to Ghana.
 She was included in the squad for the 2018 Africa Women Cup of Nations, and scored two goals as Cameroon beat Mali 4–2 in the third-placed playoff.
 The result meant that Cameroon qualified for the 2019 FIFA Women's World Cup in France.
 She made two appearances at the 2019 World Cup.